dinhvanviet2019/masas/README.md

 Implementation: Improved Memetic Algorithm for Solving the Minimum Weight Vertex Independent Dominating Set (MSSAS)

 ## requirements:
+This implementation is for Linux system, (tested in ubuntu-20.10)
 1. g++
 2. gdb
 3. make